tewha/tewha.net/_posts/import/2010/10/2010-10-01-changing-uinavigationbars-title-text-color.md

 ---
 How do you change UINavigationBar's title color?
 You can't, directly, but you can substitute your own view.

+<!--more-->

 For example, start with <a href="http://developer.apple.com/library/ios/#samplecode/NavBar/Introduction/Intro.html">Apple's NavBar sample</a>.
-Drop this code into <code>initWithNibName:bundle:</code> in <code>PageThreeViewController.m</code>:
+Drop this code into `initWithNibName:bundle:` in `PageThreeViewController.m`:
-<!--more-->

 	- (id)initWithNibName:(NSString *)nibNameOrNil
 				   bundle:(NSBundle *)nibBundleOrNil